MCPI-Revival/Mycelium/readme.md

 ## Contributing
 Pull requests are always welcome.
-If you have any ideas or issues submit them in the [issues tab](https://github.com/MCPI-Revival/Mycelium/issues) in GitHub!
+If you have any ideas or issues submit them in the [issues tab](https://github.com/MCPI-Revival/Mycelium/issues) on GitHub!